Edith Rawdon-Hastings, 10th Countess of Loudoun: Personal life

-After her death, her widowed husband was created Baron Donington.
+Edith died on 23 January 1874 and was buried in the churchyard at Castle Donington, except for her right hand, which – at her own request – was buried in the parkland of her home at Donington Hall.
 After she died, the Loudoun monument was erected in Ashby.
 The octagonal monument by Sir George Gilbert Scott is based on the Eleanor crosses and is now a Grade II* listed structure.
+After Edith's death, her widowed husband was created Baron Donington.

 Descendants

 Through her son Paulyn, she was a grandmother of Edith Abney-Hastings, later 12th Countess of Loudoun.

 Through her son Gilbert, she was a grandmother of four granddaughters, including Hon.
 Selina Clifton-Hastings-Campbell, who married Sir Edward McTaggart-Stewart, 2nd Baronet.